-5.1 Preliminaries
+5.1.
+Preliminaries

 In order to define the denotational semantics of meta-programs, we need some mathematical machinery.
-Most importantly, the domains used in defining the semantics of meta-programs are designed as so-called complete partial orders (CPO's).
+Most importantly, the domains used in defining the semantics of meta-programs are designed as so-called complete partial orders (CPOs).
 A CPO is a set with an ordering on its elements with certain characteristics.
-We assume the reader is familiar with the notions of partially ordered sets, least upper bounds and chains, in terms of which the concept of a CPO is defined.
-For a rigorous treatment of the subject, we refer to De Bakker [4].
+This concept is defined in terms of the notions of partially ordered sets, least upper bounds and chains (see also de Bakker [1] for a rigorous treatment of the subject).